this-click/ToDoReminder/README.md

 - Visual Studio 2022 with .NET 8

 ## How to install and run the project:
-1. Click on Code and select Download zip
+1. Click on Code and select Download zip.
-2. Extract the archive and open Visual Studio
+2. Extract the archive and open Visual Studio.
 3. Click Open > Project/Solution and select ToDoReminder.sln from you local directory.
 4. After the project is loaded, click on Debug > Start debugging or Start without debugging.